The Perfect Moroccan Dress: 7 Beautiful Styles for Your Trip

 Quick Morocco Dress Code Cheat Sheet

-• Mosques and religious sites: Arms and legs fully covered; women carry a scarf; remove shoes if entering permitted spaces
+• Mosques and religious sites: Arms and legs fully covered; women carry a scarf; remove shoes if entering permitted spaces.

-• Beaches and resorts: Swimwear acceptable at private resorts and hotel pools; use cover-ups en route; choose one-piece or modest two-piece outside resort areas
+• Beaches and resorts: Swimwear acceptable at private resorts and hotel pools; use cover-ups en route; choose one-piece or modest two-piece outside resort areas.

-• Desert and mountains: Sun protection essential with breathable fabrics; pack warm layers for cold nights
+• Desert and mountains: Sun protection essential with breathable fabrics; pack warm layers for cold nights.

 Understanding Moroccan Dress Culture